An Evening With Tamar Biala, Rabbi Avi Killip and Rabbi Avi Strausberg

 Using the classical forms developed by the ancient rabbis, the contributors express their religious and moral thought and experience through innovative interpretations of scripture.
 The women writers, from all denominations and beyond, of all political stripes and ethnic backgrounds, contribute their Torah to fill the missing half of the sacred Jewish bookshelf.
 This book reflects dramatic changes in the agency of women in the world of religious writings.

-Rabbi Avi Strausberg `15 is the Senior Director of National Learning Initiatives at Hadar, and is based in Washington, DC.
-Previously, she served as the Director of Congregational Learning of Temple of Aaron in St. Paul, Minnesota.
+Rabbi Avi Strausberg `15 is the senior director of National Learning Initiatives at Hadar, and is based in Washington, DC.
+Previously, she served as the Director of Congregational Learning of Temple of Aaron in St. Paul, MN.
 She received her rabbinic ordination and MJEd from Hebrew College and is a Wexner Graduate Fellow.
 Avi has worked as a chaplain intern at Hebrew SeniorLife and organized an anti-trafficking campaign as a rabbinic fellow at T’ruah.